 A routine service call should include cleaning and adjusting of all components as well as an inspection of each component to ensure that the microscope functions at its’ optimum level.
 If one component is not aligned or adjusted properly, the function of the entire system will be in question.
 Two examples are:

 - Aging Grease Issue: As grease ages, it tends to harden.
 Grease is used in microscopes to keep the gears that move the stage and focus unit both loose and moving smoothly.
-Often times, older grease will cause the stage to “stiffen” and reduce the fluidity of movement in the gears.
-It is important to have a technician who understands this issue not only re-grease the gears but rather remove old grease and apply fresh grease to the microscope gears.
+Oftentimes, older grease will cause the stage to “stiffen” and reduce the fluidity of movement in the gears.
+It is important to have a technician who understands this issue not only re-grease the gears but rather removes old grease and applies fresh grease to the microscope gears.

 - Condenser Issue: If a condenser is not aligned properly, the user may notice that the image seen through the microscope appears refracted and has more contrast than it should, leading to a magnified image that is not accurately displayed.
 In addition, the microscope user may also see vignetting in the field of view.